 The Centers for Disease Control and Prevention (CDC) is a federal public health institute of the United States.
 It offers current information about:

-Please find FAQs about pregnancy, childbirth, breastfeeding, and caring for young children by clicking on this link.
+Please find resources about pregnancy, childbirth, breastfeeding, and caring for young children by clicking on this link.
 The CDC also provides guides for how to get your household ready to prevent the spread of COVID-19 as well as posters on handwashing for children and teens.

 The CDC has frequent updates on new cases in the United States, risk assessments by country, and information for travel and travelers.
 Helpful sections include posters on how to prevent the spread of the virus within your community and a Frequently Asked Question (FAQ) page answering all of your questions.